 Mandalore the Ultimate

-Mandalore is the ruler of the ferocious Mandalorian clans, and he dreams of nothing less than complete domination of the galaxy.
-A proud, savage warrior who follows only his own code of honor, he is one of the most deadly hand-to-hand combatants in the galaxy, surpassing even many Jedi.
+The warrior-king of the Mandalorian clans who, like many before him, gave up his old name to become Mandalore — "The One Ruler" in Mando'a.
+A proud, savage warrior who follows no code of honor but his own, he dreams of nothing less than complete domination of the galaxy.
+He is one of the most deadly hand-to-hand combatants in the galaxy, surpassing even many Jedi.
 Sectarian conflicts between the Jedi and the Sith matter little to him: so far as he is concerned, all sorcerers with lightsabers are fair game.

 Field Marshal of the Mandalorian Neo-Crusaders, Cassus' brilliant tactical mind has proven one of Mandalore's biggest assets, earning him his high rank and position as Mandalore's aide-de-camp.
 Cassus is a bit of a cipher even to his fellow warriors (even the notoriously inscrutable Demagol noted in his journal he had no idea how Fett's mind worked), but everyone knows this man is a force to be reckoned with.